-The size of the hole drilled is designed to match the size of the rivet rubber sleeve.
-The use of other tools for this purpose may reduce fixing capacity and reduce the weather resistance of the system.
+Note: Use only the recommended tool as supplied by CSR.
+The use of other tools for this purpose may reduce fixing capacity or reduce the weather resistance of the system.

 DO NOT use hammering action when drilling.
 For efficiency you can neatly stack 3 or 4 sheets and drill through all at the same time.
-Take care to avoid damaging the panel with the drill chuck when approaching the end of the hole by using a timber
+Take care to avoid damaging the panel with the drill chuck when approaching the end of the hole by using a timber block.